Landscape design Australia - Tips for your outdoor spaces

 Make sure that your furniture is weatherproof, not only waterproof, but it should also be able to handle the sun without decolouration.
 For example, if you want to have an outdoor sofa, you will need a safe storage box or room to put the pillows in and take them out only when needed.

 If you have a paved path or hard landscape feature like a deck, you want to keep it clean from slippery algal that could build up during the winter.
 Pressure washing is the most effective way to remove it and keep it clean.
 It will also make it look more spacious after it's washed.

 Pale colours make things appear further away than they are.
 They are recessive colours.
 Blue is one of them, and while it is not that simple to find and use blue flowers, you can use other pale colours, such as silver and grey.
 All this will give the visual effect of being in a more significant space.

 Following the same principle, you would not want to paint your fence with a dark or primary colour.
 Bright colours make things appear closer than they are.

 More design tips

 Julian Saw and the team at Dapple landscape design have accumulated hundreds of ideas and solutions for your garden.
 They won't just do what you say, but they will improve your ideas with their expertise.
 You might be surprised by how many things you can do on your property.
 It just takes the right person to figure out the options.
 Thanks to our clients, we now enjoy the reputation of the best team of landscape design in Australia.
 Do you want to find out more?
 Call us today at 1300 DAPPLE (1300 327 753) and tell us your situation.
-You can get our garden designs for as low as $400, and we can even do it online all Australia wide!
+We offer garden designs for low prices, and we can even do it online all Australia-wide!